capocasa/jill/README.md

 - Dynamically added inputs and outputs at runtime
 - Groups of inputs and outputs
 - Support for more jack callbacks
+- Mid-level API (as opposed to the `withJack` high level API), Nimish fully flexible Jack API
 - float64 support
 - MIDI
 - Multithreading